Action Learning Inspiration

 On intellect and wisdom

-Reg Revans talks in this film about the origins of action learning.
-Here is the impact of the insight his father gave him as a researcher into the cause of the sinking of the Titanic as a young boy.
-But also the dialogue with ten Nobel Prize winners including Albert Einstein.
-They all influenced the emergence and growth of the action learning method.
+Reg Revans talks about the origins of action learning in this film.
+Here comes the impact of the insight his father's research into the cause of the sunken Titanic gave him as a young boy.
+But also dialogue with ten Nobel Prize winners including Albert Einstein.
+They all influenced the creation and growth of the action learning method.

 Reg Revans says he has seen there that people try to convince each other that they are right.
 That "expert-knowledge" is very important, but not enough!